Pragmatic UX Design

 FLEXIBILITY PAYING OFF

-The parallel service development proved to be invaluable, allowing for the introduction of an integrated website builder with over 100 websites going live since.
+The parallel service development proved to be invaluable, allowing for the lightning quick introduction of an integrated website builder with over 100 websites going live since.

 DRIVING TEAM GROWTH